Co-Founder & Clinician

 • Kim, A.H., Juntilla, A.M., Pandey, S., & Lister, J.J.
 (2025).
 Psychosocial Considerations for Substance Use Care in Cumberland County, NJ.
 Invited speakers hosted by the Rowan-Virtua School of Osteopathic Medicine.

 • Kim, A.H., Cooper, S., & Lister, J.J.
 (2024).
-The Practical Value of EMR Data for Improving Care in Underserved Settings.
+The Practical Value of Clinical Data for Improving Care in Underserved Settings.
 Invited subject matter expert didactic session, Piscataway, NJ.

 • Kim, A. H. (2021).
 Incarceration and Reentry.
 Invited presentation for the Center for Great Expectations, New Jersey.